 How it Works

-The Sierra Brooks Water System includes two wells/pump stations located at the north end of the Sierra Brooks Subdivision.
+The Sierra Brooks Water System includes three wells/pump stations located at the north end of the Sierra Brooks Subdivision.
 Pump Station One was constructed in 1970, and the well at this location produces 130 gallons per minute.
-Pump Station Two was constructed in 1988, and the wall at this location produces 350 gallons per minute.
+Pump Station Two was constructed in 1988, and the well at this location produces 350 gallons per minute.
 The distribution system is under constant pressure, pumping water through the lines to a 300,000 gallon storage tank located at the south end of the subdivision.
 The previously used water storage tank, a bolted-steel structure, also located at the south end of the subdivision, has been converted to a single source of fire water containing 200,000 gallons of water for emergency purposes.
 In 2020 the The Sierra Brooks Water System Improvements Project was completed.
 This project included installing new meters and service boxes on all existing unmetered service connections, construction of a new well and 300,000 gallon water tank on Antelope Valley Road, new booster pump station and lateral lines on Smithneck Road.
 This project also separated the system into two pressure zones in order to lower the system pressures in the lower portion of the system.
 The entire project was funded with a combination of grant funding and loans from the USDA Rural Development Program.
 In conjunction with this improvement project the Sierra County Service Area 5A adopted new ordinances for the operation of the water system.
 These ordinances have been incorporated into the Sierra County Code Section 8.50 viewed here Sierra County Code.

 The Board of Supervisors annually adopts a budget for the Sierra Brooks Water System as part of its approval of a county budget.
 The Board of Supervisors, following an election carrying the affirmative votes of a majority of the property owners within Sierra Brooks Subdivision, approved a special tax that is collected on the annual county property tax bill View Ordinance 854.This special tax is $240 per year ($20.00 per month) for improved parcels, $120.00 per year ($10.00) per month for unimproved parcels and $75.00 per year ($6.25 per month) for improved parcels with a well within the Sierra Brooks Subdivision.
 This special tax can only be used to support the operation and maintenance of the Sierra Brooks Water System.
-In 2019 per CSA Resolution 2019-001 additional operation fees and loan payment for the Sierra Brooks Water Systems Improvements were approved.
-Additional operational tax was approved in t 2019 adding a monthly fee of $19.58 per month and a $2.27 per 1K gallons of water over the base allotment of 50,288 gallons per month.
+In 2019 per CSA Resolution 2019-001 additional operation fees for the Sierra Brooks Water Systems Improvements were approved.
+Additional operational tax was approved in 2019 adding a monthly fee of $19.58 per month and a $2.27 per 1K gallons of water over the base allotment of 50,288 gallons per month.
 Bonds were purchased per CSA Resolution 2019-006 for the Sierra Brooks Improvement project.
 The bond repayment is $246.30 per parcel per year until 2059.